 This is how Covergalls were born.
 If you haven’t already guessed, Covergalls are coveralls that are specifically designed to fit the shape and needs of the female body.
 They are the first piece of Canadian safety wear clothing that offer a true female fit.
 This is in stark contrast to other safety gear targeted towards women which are just men’s pieces, but in smaller sizes.

 With the help of a seamstress, Woods constructed a prototype pair of coveralls that had a rear opening and a better fit.
-It also included wrist snaps, an adjustable Velcro torso and two-way zippers to fit different shapes and sizes – something that regular coveralls just didn’t have.
+It also included wrist snaps, an adjustable hook and loop torso and two-way zippers to fit different shapes and sizes – something that regular coveralls just didn’t have.
 When her female friends started asking for their own pairs, Woods knew she was on to something.
 The positive feedback Woods has since received has been incredible, especially for such a niche market.

 A Necessary Safety Measure